 It's not possible to reach Amphawa by train.
 However, Mae Khlong station in Samut Songkhram, from where Amphawa is easily reachable, can be reached via the local Mahachai line, with trains departing from Wongwian Yai rail station in the Thonburi area of Bangkok.
-You'll need to catch a train first to Samut Sakhon, then take a 3 baht ferry across the nearby Tha Chin river and catch another train to Samut Songkhram from the station immediately on the western bank of the river.
+You'll need to catch a train first to Samut Sakhon (Mahachai), then take a three-baht ferry across the nearby Tha Jeen river and catch another train to Samut Songkhram from the station immediately on the western bank of the river.
 In this case you would be in the train as it cruises through the legendary Mae Khlong market.

 In Amphawa, minibuses depart for Bangkok from a clearly marked roadside stand on Phrachaset Road just east of the town centre.
 These run from 05:15 to 18:00 (20:00 on weekends) and also cost 80 baht.

 Minibuses to Bangkok can also be caught from the bus station near Mae Khlong market (at the corner of Rattan Witthi Road and Ratpasit Road) in Samut Songkhram.
 Other buses and minibuses heading onwards to regional destinations like Petchaburi, Hua Hin and Ratchaburi can also be caught here.

 If all of the other options sound too daunting, a taxi can take you all the way to Amphawa from the centre of Bangkok for around 1,500 baht, depending on your bartering skills.

 Amphawa is a small town that can be easily covered on foot.
 Most hotels and homestays also offer guests bicycles free of charge.
 There is currently no place in Amphawa that rents motorbikes.